Top Tips Dressing for the Holidays: Ladies

 Dressing for holiday events can be a tricky thing.
 Oftentimes, women will call each other and ask, “What are you wearing?” before attending an event, even if it’s a simple family gathering.
 We have this fear of underdressing, overdressing, or wearing the wrong kind of dress to a party and feeling uncomfortable and out of place.

 Silver Sage is here to help you out with our top tips for dressing this holiday season.
-Whether you are attending a work party, family dinner, Christmas or New Year’s or any other holiday get-together over the next several weeks, these tips should make you fit in, look great, and, more importantly, feel comfortable and fabulous.
+Whether you are attending a work party, family dinner, Christmas or New Year’s or any other holiday get-together over the next month or two, these tips should make you fit in, look great, and, more importantly, feel comfortable and fabulous.

 Tip 1: It’s always better to overdress than underdress.
 Women are often concerned about overdressing, but that should never be a problem.
 Better to look fabulous than look like you’re ready to go grocery shopping.